maluco-pixel/Clickbot-Tools-Baby/README.md

 Then copy this command `git clone https://github.com/anarki-install/Clickbot-Tools-Baby/`

-and paste it to your termux,
+and paste it to your termux, wait until the file being installed on your phone

 and then open file by `cd files` and the last, run it by execute `python bot.py`